psychemedia/storytelling-notes/devils-violin.md

 *[I then forget the actual ending?
 Maybe this?]*

 A young woman is found who was dying; the fiddler says he may be able to cure her.
-He breaks the fiddle, the soul is released, the dying woman is infused with the girl’s soul and they live happily ever after.
+He breaks the fiddle, the soul is released, the dying woman is infused with the girl's soul and they live happily ever after.

 ```